 - Check the program's deadline requirements.
 Consult the Participating Programs and Deadlines section for an overview of all program deadlines to ensure you have enough time to apply.
-Remember, submitting your application alone does not make it complete; your references, transcripts, and payments must also be received.
-Once your application is complete, it can take up to 4 weeks to be verified.
+Remember, submitting your application alone does not make it complete; your evaluations, transcripts, and payments must also be received.
+Once your application is complete, it takes on average two weeks to be verified.

 - Confirm your eligibility.
 Use the Pharm.D.
 School Directory to research the program's requirements and/or prerequisites and determine if you are eligible to apply.
 Contact the program directly if you have any questions regarding your eligibility.
 We do not verify prerequisites and requirements so it is your responsibility to ensure you are eligible.

 - Confirm that the program still has seats available.
 Some programs fill their classes prior to their posted deadline, even if they do not specifically state they offer rolling admissions.
 We strongly encourage all applicants to contact the programs to which they are applying and ensure seats are still available before submitting their application.
 We cannot offer refunds if a school you selected has already filled its class, nor can we transfer the payment to another program.

 Selecting a Program

 - Click Add Program at the top of the application home page.

 - Use the filters to locate the programs you are interested in applying to.